huspacy/huspacy/docs/recipes/emmorph.md

 # `emMorph` integration

-HuSpaCy does nt employ an integrated morphological analyzer, however it might be useful to include one in the pipeline in some cases. `emMorph` is one of the most popular morph. analyzers available having a Python interface.
+HuSpaCy doesn't employ an integrated morphological analyzer, however it might be useful to include one in the pipeline in some cases. `emMorph` is one of the most popular morph. analyzers available having a Python interface.

 ## Install dependencies